R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 Though technically not an API change, the docs for [`PostOffice`](api/-conclave/com.r3.conclave.mail/-post-office) and [`EnclavePostOffice`](api/-conclave/com.r3.conclave.enclave/-enclave-post-office) have been fixed to state that they are _not_ thread-safe.

+### Conclave Init

+Conclave Init now requires Java 17 to run, and generated projects will target Java 17 by default.

+Conclave SDK version is now set at the individual project level, rather at the OS user level.
+This means the `--configure-gradle` option is no longer needed and has been removed.

 ## 1.1 to 1.2